-The Management Group is the central decision-making body, including seven UN agencies (UNFCCC, WMO, UNEP, IPCC, the GCF, the GEF, and UNU) and co-chairs of the Science Committee and the Policy and Finance Committee.
+The Management Group is the central decision-making body, including nine international organisations (UNFCCC, WMO, UNEP, IPCC, GCF, GEF, UNU, UNESCO, and AF) and co-chairs of the Science Committee and the Policy and Finance Committee.

 It provides overall guidance and direction on WASP’s strategy, workplan, budget and activities.
 It is supported by the WASP Secretariat and advises on all other aspects of WASP’s work.